rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-1-trees-definitions.md

 Note that the removal of a vertex from a graph must implicit also remove all of the edges to which that vertex is an endpoint.
-Because of that, the simple and the symmetric difference graph may have fewer edges that what would directly result from the removal of second input tree.
+Because of that, the simple and the symmetric difference graph might have fewer edges than what would directly result from the removal of second input tree.

 Note that the resulting graph of the above operations is not necessarily a tree.
-That is because the input trees have thus far no requirements.
-That is, the ancestor of a node in one tree may (e.g.) be a descendant of that node in the other tree.
+That is because both input trees do not have to satisfy any requirements.
+That is, the ancestor of a node in one tree may in general be a descendant of that node in the other tree.
 Despite that, and in the context of this discussion, input trees will in general be related in some way - e.g. tree B will in general be an incuded subtree of tree A.